• Skip to main content

 Description

 Cheese coins are the perfect small crispy bite to serve at any holiday party, tailgate, or on any cheeseboard.
-With the perfect crunch thanks to rice krispie cereal and bursting with flavor.
+Made with butter, cheddar cheese, rice krispie cereal, and spices - then baked to perfection.
+They have the perfect crunch thanks to rice krispie cereal and bursting with flavor.

 Ingredients